aayushag/Airline-Reservation-System/README.md

 # Airline-Reservation-System
-In this System one can book, view, modify the reservations they have alredy made.
+In this system one can book, view, modify the reservations they have already made.